Diego Luna: Other work

 Luna, García Bernal, and Elena Fortes co-founded Ambulante, also known as the Ambulante Documentary Film Festival, an organization and film festival whose mission is for documentary films to be used as tools for transformation.
 The organization received the prestigious Washington Office on Latin America's Human Rights Award in 2011.
 In January 2015, Luna narrated a video of theirs about the obstacles faced by children migrating from their home countries and seeking refuge in the U.S.

 Luna was a repeat host of the 2000s-era MTV Video Music Awards Latinoamérica, hosting in 2002, 2003, and 2007; he presented an award at the 2006 ceremony.
 In 2004, he co-hosted the 18th Goya Awards with Cayetana Guillén Cuervo.
 He has also presented at the 2005 MTV Europe Music Awards, Premio Lo Nuestro 2014, 2014 MTV Fandom Awards, 74th Golden Globe Awards, 2018 MTV Europe Music Awards, 91st Academy Awards, and 74th Primetime Emmy Awards.

 Luna was a jury member at the 2008 Sundance Film Festival.
 He was a member of the 2016 jury for the Un Certain Regard section of the Cannes Film Festival.
 In 2017, he was part of the International Jury at the 67th Berlin International Film Festival.

 Personal life

 Luna married Camila Sodi in February 2008; they divorced in March 2013.
 They have two children: Jerónimo (b.
 August 12, 2008), and Fiona (b.
 July 1, 2010), named after Luna's mother.
-Luna has resided in Los Angeles.
-Since 2017, he and his family have lived in Mexico City.
+Luna previously resided in Los Angeles; since 2017, he and his family have lived in Mexico City.